galform/get_nebular_emission/README.rst

 · In test_medians the plots do not work, the legend is not show as wanted.

 · Add test_zm.
 Similar to test_sfrf but with the metallicity.

-· In plot_bpt, search a more efficent form to read the file.

 · Add the command to delete the temporary files after having done the plots.